andyjmc1994/Website-Deign-for-Guttenburg-Project/README.md

 # Website-Deign-for-Guttenburg-Project
-New Media Design for Albert Einstein's Guttenburg project page
+New Media Design for Albert Einstein's Guttenburg project page, created with Adobe illustrator.